-PART IV: MAINSTREAM VOUCHER PROGRAM
+PART III: MAINSTREAM VOUCHER PROGRAM

 18-III.A.
-PROGRAM OVERVIEW [Notice PIH 2020-01]
+PROGRAM OVERVIEW [Notice PIH 2020-01 and Notice PIH 2024-30]

-Mainstream vouchers assist non-elderly persons with disabilities and their families in the form of either project-based or tenant-based voucher assistance.
+Mainstream vouchers assist non-elderly persons with disabilities and their families (particularly those transitioning out of institutions or at serious risk of institutionalization) in the form of either project-based or tenant-based voucher assistance.